gvtech/python_twisted_examples/README.md

 ## python_twisted_examples
-Some exemple of code using python twisted
+Some example of code using python twisted
 This examples was the support of a meetup presentation: http://www.meetup.com/Groupe-dutilisateurs-Python-Grenoble/events/220731341/